jrdalino/microservice-architecture-devsecops/README.md

 Docker version 18.09.2, build 6247962
 ```

-I am following a microserivce Architecture with separate repositories and CI/CD pipelines for each microservice.
+I am following a microservice Architecture with separate repositories and CI/CD pipelines for each microservice.
 The Backend Project Layout will look like this:

 ```
 ~/environment/calculator-backend